techitwinner/www/src/content/blog/redesigned-website-again.md

 ![new footer vs old footer](https://cdn.discordapp.com/attachments/1240991515124437013/1300752885642166344/Screenshot_2567-10-29_at_16.26.16.png?ex=6721fc06&is=6720aa86&hm=7ebdeddf3522313d611c6264326272a151193db7bfa0c79ec2a3fbc96185457e&)

 #### 5. New license
-This website repository was available under MIT License, now I decided to migrate to GPL License v3.0.
+This website repository was previously available under MIT License, now I decided to migrate it to GPL License v3.0.
 Provided you guys more freedom to do whatever you want to this code. (both deprecated `html` branch and current `astro` branch.)
 ![mit to gpl](https://cdn.discordapp.com/attachments/1240991515124437013/1300753580604788777/Screenshot_2567-10-29_at_16.29.29.png?ex=6721fcac&is=6720ab2c&hm=701c9ed71b5bdc0a652896d3859439a44eafb30df05917d261aab235270636ee&)

 #### 6. Attributions